 Insulin and blood-sugar regulation are important in overall health.
 Disrupted sugar balance can start a cascade of potentially harmful effects in the body – one of which is hormone dysregulation, and this, in turn, can cause the skin to unnecessarily increase oil production.
 Too much oil often results in the overgrowth of P.acnes.
 One study demonstrates that supplementing with Lactobacillus rhamnosus positively affects the expression of those genes 🧬 in the skin that signal insulin and significantly improves adult acne.

 Some abrasive acne products cause irritation that can be so severe, it causes big problems.
 MM Kober et al also note that supplementing with probiotics seems to restore skin health and aid hydration 💧.

-At Exposed, we’ve created our own Probiotic Complex 🏆 to help decrease inflammation on a systemic level in order to reduce acne on a skin level.
+So evidence shows probiotics can help balance skin from the inside out—but how do you increase your probiotics intake?
+At Exposed, we’ve created our own Probiotic Complex to help decrease inflammation on a systemic level in order to reduce acne on a skin level.
 We’ve added several important vitamins like vitamin A and vitamin E along with some essential nutrients like zinc and copper.
 Synergistically, they create a complex that takes advantage of most of the acne-fighting potential of natural supplements.

 Using L Lysine for Acne

 Nope, that’s not a typo, this supplement is an amino acid, and the L in front means that it is naturally occurring, rather than man-made.
 Amino acids unite in chains 🧬 in the body to create proteins.
 We need 20 amino acids to function properly, of which 10 are produced by the body itself.
 The other 10 need to be ingested, including L lysine.

 Like all amino acids, L lysine helps build proteins like hormones and antibodies.
 The reason this amino acid might be a useful treatment is that it can help reduce pro-acne hormones like cortisol.